brettgoodrich/ElexioPress/readme.md

 ## Usage
 Usage is only available through direct function calls at present moment, but backend is in the plan.

-Functions currently return a SimpleXMLElement with relevant data, straight from Elexio's API.
+Functions currently return the body of a SimpleXMLElement with relevant data, straight from Elexio's API.
 Accessing data from a SimpleXMLElement is detailed here: http://php.net/manual/en/simplexml.examples-basic.php

 #### WordPress backend